 This course introduces the PTA student to the fundamentals, techniques, and application of therapeutic exercise as it relates to the understanding and implementing the plan of care developed by the physical therapist.
 Topics include principles of aerobic exercise, stretching, and improving muscle performance for the prevention, treatment, and management of injuries.
-Prerequisites: Completion of all general education requirements.
+Prerequisites: Completion of all Core Career Courses requirements.